horse-reloaded/.github/profile/README.md

   Fair enough, you can always use the original Horse Menu.
 This project is made for those who want want stronger protections, easier usability, and a safer overall experience.
 The project will be made open source when I stop maintaining it.

+> [!NOTE]
+>  This project is intended strictly for offline use.
+We do not promote or endorse any software that could, in any way, interfere with the integrity of a game or negatively impact another player’s experience.

 > Feel that something is missing?
 [Open an issue](https://github.com/horse-reloaded/.github/issues/new) to discuss it!